tanya-tki/wish_sales_analysis/README.md

 ```
 **summer_products_with_rating_and_performance dataset** has **36 columns** and **1,573 rows in total.**

-**Strategic Analysis Planning:**
+### 3.3 Plan Analysis Strategy
-Based on the dataset's structure and the information each column provides, our analysis strategy can be planed.
+Based on the dataset structure and the information each column provides, our analysis strategy can be planed.
 This will include deciding which columns are relevant to our questions and what kind of insights we can derive from them.

 Below are some of the analysis ideas that we can think of after looking at the obtained column names and number of rows: